openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates.rst

   The design of certificates for your course, including your institution's logo, are configured on your instance of Open edX.
-For more information, see `Configuring Certificates`_ in *Installing, Configuring, and Running the Open edX Platform*.
+For more information, see :ref:`installation:Enable Certificates` in *Installing, Configuring, and Running the Open edX Platform*.

 .. only:: Partners

-  The design of certificates for your course, including your institution's logo, are configured on edx.org by edX.
+  The design of certificates for your course, including your institution's logo, are configured by edX.
 Contact your Partner Manager for more information.